archivesspace-deprecated/archon-migration/README.md

 you created a separate account called 'migration_user' and assign this user the required permissions in each application.

-Point your browser to http://localhost:4568 and fill out the form.
+Point your browser to, e.g.,  http://localhost:4568 and fill out the web form.